jan-bogaerts/mark/src/markdownCode.md

 ### cybertron service
 - the cybertron-service is a global singleton that is responsible for managing the list of available transformers.
 - the service also maintains a list of entry-points: this is a sub-list of the available transformers which can be used as starting points for building text-fragments.
+- the field `activeEntryPoint` keeps track of the currently selected entrypoint, which is one of the transformers of the entryPoints list.
-- Transformers can be register. this adds them to the list.
-A second parameter indicates if the transformer should also be added as an entry-point
+- Transformers can be registered. this adds them to the list.
+A second parameter indicates if the transformer should also be added as an entry-point.
+If the field 'activeEntryPoint' is still empty and the transformer being registered, is an entrypoint, set it as the activeEntryPoint.
-- Transformers can also be unregister. this will remove them from the list of available transformers and the list of entry-points.
+- Transformers can also be unregistered. this will remove them from the list of available transformers and the list of entry-points.
 - getTransformer(name): search for the transformer with the specified name in this.transformers and return the result

 ### all-spark service
 - the all-spark service is a global singleton that is responsible for creating all the transformers and registering them into the cybertron service.
 - functions:
+  - getPlugins: returns a list of plugin definitions
+    - if the list has not yet been loaded, call: `await this.loadPlugins()`
+    - return this.plugins
+  - loadPlugins: If the current project contains a plugins folder, load the project-local file, otherwise load the globally available set of plugins.
+    ```python pseudo
+      path = os.path.join(folderService.pluginsOutput, 'plugins.json')
+      if not fs.existsSync(path):
+        userDataPath = await window.electron.getPath('userData')
+        path = os.path.join(userDataPath, 'plugins', 'plugins.json')
+      if fs.existsSync(path):
+        plugins = fs.readSync(path)
+        this.plugins = json.parse(plugins)
+      else:
+        this.plugins = []
+    ```
+  - loadPlugin(definition):
+    - create a script tag, do: `script.src = definition`
+    - when the script tag is loaded, return the object that was exported from the script.
   - load: create the transformers and register them with the cybertron-service.
     - This function is called during construction of the application
     - to register, use: `cybertronService.register(transformer, false)`, to register as entry point, use: `cybertronService.register(transformer, true)`
     - register every transformer after construction so that it can be found in the list by other transformers.
     - transformers to create:
       - constant-extractor service
-      - compress service
-      - double-compress service
-      - triple-compress service
+      - plugin-renderer service (entry point)
-      - component-lister service (entry point)
+      - plugin-list renderer service (entry point)
+      - for every transformer definition in this.getPlugins():
+        - pluginObj = this.loadPlugin(transformerDef)
+        - create a new plugin-transformer service, with constructor param 'pluginObj'
+        - register plugin-transformer, to determine if it's an entry-point, use 'pluginTransformer.isEntryPoint'

 ### transformer-base service